 # If today is one of the first three weeks in January, April, July, or October make sure you ask for the SVECS Breakfast count.

 The SVECS Breakfast is held on the 4th Saturday of each quarter at 9:00 a.m.

-If you want to be added or removed from the check-in list contact Jerry AF6PZ@arrl.net.
-You will automatically be added if you are a frequent check-in or dropped if you stop checking into the net.
+If you want to be added or removed from the check-in list contact Paul: [email protected]If you are a frequent check-in to the net you will be added to the roll call at the next update or dropped if you stop checking into the net.